-The Community Trigger is designed to make sure that we work together to try and resolve complaints about antisocial behaviour.
-It gives victims and communities the right to require action is taken where an ongoing problem has not been addressed.
+The Community Trigger is designed to make sure that we work together to try and resolve complaints about antisocial behaviour, giving victims and communities the right to require action is taken where an ongoing problem has not been addressed.

 The Trigger helps us and you by making sure that no-one suffering the effects of antisocial behaviour falls through the net.
 It will also ensure that all that can be done, is being done.